hsjobeki/mana/README.md

 ## Dependency overrides

-🚧🚧🚧 Under construction 🚧🚧🚧

 By default mana will respect the upstream manifest.
-But it will initially re-lock all dependencies locally.
+BUT it will initially re-lock all dependencies locally.

 Often you want to reduce the number of nixpkgs downloads by forcing upstream to use your own version.